Skip to main content

 </template>

-It's also possible to use the parse() method inside Vue's mounted() to load data into Kanban:
+Alternatively, you can use the parse() method in the mounted() hook to load data into Kanban:

 Kanban.vue